Why Do I Taste Blood In My Throat? | Clear Causes Explained

 Gastroesophageal Reflux Disease (GERD)

 Acid reflux causes stomach acid to flow back up into the esophagus and sometimes reach your throat.
-This acid can irritate tissues enough to cause minor bleeding or inflammation that leads to tasting blood.
+This acid can irritate tissues enough to cause soreness, inflammation, hoarseness, or a sour taste.
+In more irritated cases, tiny surface breaks may contribute to a blood-like or metallic taste.

-While GERD primarily causes heartburn and sour taste sensations, persistent irritation might result in damaged mucosa prone to slight oozing of blood—especially after episodes of severe reflux.
+While GERD primarily causes heartburn and sour or bitter taste sensations, persistent irritation can make the throat feel raw and sensitive—especially after episodes of severe reflux or repeated coughing.

 Trauma or Foreign Objects